Phil's Vintage 8mm, Super-8 and 16mm Films and Projectors

 • BE BIG! - 1931 Laurel & Hardy comedy with Anita Garvin.
 Laurel and Hardy and their wives are due to go away for a trip.
 However when Hardy's pals call him and tell him of a party in his honour he feigns illness and sends them on ahead of him and Laurel.
 But making excuses to his wife and getting away with it is only the start of the problem when it comes to actually getting ready to go out.
 30 minutes.
 Near Mint 1974 Eastman Blackhawk print, 1000' (30 minutes) on a 1200' reel - $159

 • THICKER THAN WATER - 1935 Laurel and Hardy comedy.
 Oliver's in trouble with his wife after missing a payment on their furniture, having given the money to Stanley, who used it instead to pay Mrs. Hardy for his room and board.
 While doing the dishes, Stanley convinces Oliver to withdraw the family savings and buy the furniture outright.
 But they accidentally squander it at an auction, purchasing a grandfather clock which gets smashed on the way home.
 Mrs. Hardy's reaction sends Oliver to the hospital, where a blood transfusion from Stanley produces confusing results.
-Great quality Mint 1965 Eastman Blackhawk print with excellent density and all Film Classics titles.
-800' - $129
+Has some occasional brown rust spotting on the emulsion, otherwise Near Mint 1968 Eastman Blackhawk print with excellent density and all Film Classics titles.
+800' - $89

 • ANOTHER FINE MESS - 1930 Laurel & Hardy comedy with Thelma Todd and James Finlayson.
 Homeless, penniless, and one step ahead of the police, Stanley and Oliver take refuge in the home of big-game hunter Colonel Buckshot while the owner is on safari.
 When Lord and Lady Plumtree call to inquire about renting the house, Oliver pretends to be Colonel Buckshot, while Stanley masquerades as both butler and maid.
 All goes as well as can be expected, with Lady Plumtree and Stanley--in his guise as "Agnes"--engaging in girl talk, until the real Colonel Buckshot returns unexpectedly.
 Near Mint 1968 Eastman Blackhawk print, 1000' (30 minutes) on a 1600' reel - $159